Smalls07/BSS_star/README.md

 # BSS_star
 Code to run the newly proposed method

-BIC_min.R: the function to run the analysis
+minBIC_03182022.R: the function to run the analysis

+auto-mog.data: an example continuous data set.

 torun.R: an example of running the analysis in data application